-Interestingly, when I ask these leaders if they have an established approach for budgeting, hiring and onboarding, ramping up new clients, closing the books at the end of the month, inbound marketing, process improvement, etc., they always say “yes, of course.”
-When I ask what kind of common approach they use to address the people side of their most important changes, I get some interesting looks... everything from blank stares to multiple requests to rephrase the question.
-All of this points to the fact that the need to establish a robust change capability still lives in many leaders’ blind spots.
+Some organizations are quickly realizing and acting on the need to ramp up their change management efforts.
+But when I ask some leaders what approach they use to address the people side of their most important changes, I get a variety of reactions, from blank stares to multiple requests to rephrase the question.
+The need to establish a robust change capability in organizations still lives in some leaders’ blind spots.

-It’s no secret that value comes not from what gets built, but from what gets used.
-And in the last two years, I’ve seen multi-million-dollar projects get totally scrapped because of lack of user adoption.
-It’s not an isolated issue; I’ve seen this happen in telecom, healthcare, higher education, utilities, consumer products, travel, insurance and retail sectors, just to name a few.
+We all know that value comes not from what gets built, but from what gets used.
+But I’ve seen multi-million-dollar projects get totally scrapped because of lack of user adoption.
+And it’s not an isolated issue.
+I've seen it happen in telecom, healthcare, higher education, utilities, consumer products, travel, insurance, retail and other sectors.

-We coach clients that these ‘glorious belly flops’ are only really mistakes if they fail to harvest lessons from them.
+At Prosci, we coach clients that these "glorious belly flops" are only really mistakes if they fail to harvest lessons from them.
 We’ve been hearing “fail fast and fail forward” for many years, but most big organizations don’t have a culture that supports this kind of thinking.
-Instead, lots of companies spend more time on finding who they’ll blame if things don’t work and not nearly enough time ensuring impacted employees are able to adopt the new change they are trying to make.
+Instead, many companies spend more time on finding who they’ll blame if things don’t work and not nearly enough time ensuring that impacted employees are able to adopt the new change they're trying to make.

-On the bright side, the risks and trade-offs associated with not building organizational change capabilities are starting to become a C-suite discussion topic.
+On the bright side, the risks and trade-offs associated with not building organizational change capabilities are fast becoming a C-suite discussion topic.
 One of our multi-billion-dollar global clients even gave us feedback that their board identified change adoption as a top enterprise risk.

 I believe organizations are forced to pay for change management whether they know it or not.
-It’s much easier and more prudent to pay a small dose proactively with some intention than paying a multiplier downstream to clean up a mess.
-Through the numerous failed changes that organizations have experienced, they are starting to view change management less as an optional ‘nice to have if time permits’ approach to a ‘must-have step on the critical path to value realization.’
+It’s much easier and more prudent to pay a small dose proactively and with some intention, than to pay a multiplier downstream to clean up a mess.
+Through the numerous failed changes that organizations have experienced, they are starting to view change management less as an optional, "nice to have if time permits" approach and more of a "must-have step on the critical path to value realization."

-We’re seeing leaders grasp the understanding that adoption of new ideas doesn’t happen by accident – and it takes intention and investment to achieve the desired outcomes.
-It’s getting easier for leaders to make the case that big project budgets need to include dedicated investment in change management activities.
-One of my favorite quotes of the last year comes from a CFO who said, “We need to start investing at least as much in change management as we are willing to put into contingency budgets.”
+We’re seeing leaders grasp the understanding that adoption of new ideas doesn’t happen by accident—and it takes intention and investment to achieve the desired outcomes.
+It’s getting easier for leaders to make the case that big project budgets need to include a dedicated investment in change management activities.
+One of my favorite quotes comes from a CFO who said, “We need to start investing at least as much in change management as we are willing to put into contingency budgets.”

-So what does it mean to build a change-capable organization?
-Here are a handful of tips I’d put forward to anyone brave enough to tackle the task of growing organizational change capability:
+What does it mean to build a change-capable organization?
+Here are a handful of tips for anyone brave enough to tackle the task of growing organizational change capability.

 What steps is your organization taking to build a robust change capability?